drocheam/optrace/docs/source/usage/gui.rst

    * - Window
      - Access
      - Function
-   * - Pipeline View
-     - Leftmost button in the toolbar
-     - Access to viewing and editing the mayavi graphical elements
-   * - Scene Settings
-     - Rightmost button in the toolbar
-     - mayavi settings, including lighting and scene properties
    * - Command Window
      - button at the bottom of the main tab in the sidebar
      - command execution and history for controlling the GUI and raytracer